k0kubun/sandal/README.md

 Santalum has some extra features Sandal does not have.

 - Fault statements are unified as `@` prefixed, like `recv @timeout`
-- You can define orignal faults for any processes for functions
+- You can define orignal faults for any processes, channels or functions

 ## Installation